sunny-mittal/wt-frontend-assignment/README.md

 - Fetch a single member by ID.
 - Allow editing all fields and updating the profile photo.
 - Allow deleting a member with confirmation.
-- Show loading, empty, and error states where appropriate.

 ### 3) General
 - Include the provided API key in every request using the `X-Api-Key` header.
-- Use TypeScript effectively across the project.
+- Use TypeScript across the project.
-- You may choose any state management or data fetching approach.
-- Structure your code cleanly and keep it maintainable.

 ---